-SEMrush has taken a unique approach to keyword research by assembling all the integral keyword research tools one could ever ask for in one place - the Keyword Magic tool.
+SEMrush has taken a unique approach to keyword research by assembling all the essential keyword research tools one could ever ask for in one place - the Keyword Magic tool.
 Entering just one seed keyword will be enough for you to build a whole keyword empire around it.
-The tool now supports 30 countries with over 4.5 billion keywords in total, and our keyword database keeps expanding at a very fast pace.
+The tool now supports 92 countries with over 5.3 billion keywords in total, and our keyword database keeps expanding at a very fast pace.

 Case 1: Finding Keywords for Your Article’s Structure